 12. Keep Depth in Mind

 Keep in mind that some root vegetables have deep roots.
 If you want to grow root vegetables, your beds should be a minimum of 12 inches high.
-A depth of 18 inches is most ideal.
+A depth of 18 inches is ideal.

-And finally, if you really want to up your small space gardening game, you’ll want to grab a copy of Small Garden, Big Harvest.
+If you really want to up your small space gardening game, you’ll want to grab a copy of Small Garden, Big Harvest.
 It’s everything you need to maximize every available inch of growing space you have available.
 Grow enough produce to have something fresh from the garden every week, and feel more at peace knowing you’re contributing to your food security in some small way.